jxpeng98/Typst-Paper-Template/README.md

 ## Updates

+* v0.4.3: add `maketitle` to control whether to create a title page or not.
 * v0.4.1: can work stable without error.
 * v0.2.6: modify the logic of bibliography importing.
 You should create the `.bib` in the main file rather than entering the details in the container since I use this template as a local package.
 However, Typst does note support the absolute path of the `.bib` file.
 So this is a compromise solution.